Zavlekov: Geography

 Zavlekov is located about 15 km southeast of Klatovy and 44 km south of Plzeň.
 It lies in the Blatná Uplands.
-The Úslava flows through the municipality.
-The territory is rich in ponds.
-The largest of them is the Hnačovský Pond, which, however, lies only partially in the municipality.
+The Úslava River flows through the municipality.
+The municipal territory is rich in fishponds.
+The largest of them is Hnačovský rybník, which, however, lies only partially in the municipality.

 History

-The first written mention of Zavlekov is from 1334.
+The first written mention of Zavlekov is from 1334, when the village was owned by the Lords of Velhartice.

+Demographics

+Transport

+The I/22 road (the section from Klatovy to Strakonice) passes through the municipality.

 Sights

 A landmark of Zavlekov is a ruin of the old fortress from the 14th century.
 A part of the residential tower-shaped palace connected to the round bastion has been preserved.
 The new fortress was built in the centre of the village in the second half of the 16th century.
 Only the Gothic portal survived from it.
 A granary was built from the remains of the new fortress.
 It is protected as a technical monument.

 The most important monument is the Church of the Holy Trinity.
 It was built in the Baroque style in 1773 on the site of an old Gothic church.